brucemack/microlink/README.md

 ## GSM CODEC

-I implemented my audio compression/decompression CODEC for the GSM 0610 Full Rate protocol [by following the specification here](https://www.etsi.org/deliver/etsi_en/300900_300999/300961/08.01.01_60/en_300961v080101p.pdf).
+I implemented my own fixed-point audio compression/decompression CODEC for the GSM 0610 Full Rate protocol [by following the specification here](https://www.etsi.org/deliver/etsi_en/300900_300999/300961/08.01.01_60/en_300961v080101p.pdf).
 The coding scheme is the so-called **Regular Pulse Excitation - Long Term prediction - Linear Predictive Coder**, generally referred to as "RPE-LTP."
 This standard was developed as part of the modernization of the European mobile phone system in the late 1990s and is a good